tgnemecek/core-website/src/collections/pages/legal.md

 ---
 collection: pages
 privacyPolicy: >+
-  COMMITMENT TO YOUR PRIVACY
+  WE ARE COMMITTED TO YOUR PRIVACY

   This site is owned and operated by Core Coaching & Consulting, LLC.
 Your privacy on the Internet is of the utmost importance to us.
 At Core Coaching & Consulting, LLC, we want to make your experience online satisfying and safe.

-  Because we gather certain types of information about our users, we feel you should fully understand our policy and the terms and conditions surrounding the capture and use of that information.
+  Because we gather certain types of information about our users, we feel you should fully understand our privacy policy and the terms and conditions surrounding the capture and use of that information.
 This privacy statement discloses what information we gather and how we use it.

   INFORMATION CORE COACHING & CONSULTING, LLC, GATHERS AND TRACKS